 What is CMR insurance?

 In simple words, the CMR insurance is a specific insurance cover that enables couriers and hauliers to carry cargo legally within European nations.
 The coverage ensures that the involved cargo carriers are in compliance with CMR convention.
 It must be noted here, that CMR insurance applies to delivery of cargo by the road-in-vehicles.
-According to EU law, the goods carriers would have to produce the CMR consignment proof at the customs & while unloading.

 The CMR insurance would apply when-